+We’re honored to lift up various voices from the adoption triad: the child, the birth parents, and the adoptive parents.
 Adoption is life-changing for everyone involved, including birth moms.
 Unfortunately, birth moms’ voices often go unheard.
-We’re grateful for Dominique White and her courage to share her heart with us—
+We’re grateful for Dominique White and her courage to share her heart and perspective as a birth mother with us—

 I chose her to love, cherish, support, and care for him for the rest of his life.
 But then, soon after, she became someone I viewed as my enemy—someone I was reminded of when I laid in my puddle of tears.